top of page

 If a baker sells bread that feeds a town, they yield a private and public benefit, placing that act in the top-right “Mutualism” quadrant.
 Conversely, if a government spends taxpayer money poorly, it yields a private and public cost, placing it in the “Folly” quadrant.

-If the economy systematically ignores the importance of the Universal Commons, and the impact that degrading it has on the public, then it drives economic activity into the Parasitism quadrant, producing the Parasitic Capitalism that we have today.
+If the economy systematically ignores the importance of the Universal Commons, and the impact that degrading it has on the public, then it drives economic activity into the Parasitism quadrant.

 In this economy, there may still be those who seek to produce a public benefit, but because the Universal Commons is ignored, it is difficult for them to capture the value they have created.
 This drives their activity into the Altruism quadrant.
 Many philanthropists, charities, volunteer organisations and government services reside in this quadrant, but because the economy disadvantages their activity, there is rarely enough Altruistic investment to invest in public benefit and repair the damage done by those in the Parasitism quadrant.